The ocean is your source of oxygen, seafood and modern

 Human Exposure to Chemicals

 You can imagine that many humans are indirectly eating plastic if so many fish are doing the same.
 Your system absorbs these microparticles, along with the chemicals mentioned earlier.
+That’s one of the reasons it makes sense to reduce single-use plastics.

 You can kill pathogens by cooking seafood, but that still leaves compounds like mercury, lead and phthalates.
 Diethylhexyl phthalate exists in many products like toys and vinyl flooring, and it poses serious health risks if you inhale it.